 scatter3d#

-class scatter3d(x, y=None, z=None, c='z', fig=None, ax=None, returnfig=False, figkwargs=None, axkwargs=None, plotkwargs=None, **kwargs)[source]#
+class scatter3d(x=None, y=None, z=None, c='z', fig=True, ax=None, returnfig=False, figkwargs=None, axkwargs=None, **kwargs)[source]#

 Plot 3D data as a scatter